I did 50 fire hydrants every day for 30 days, and I was shocked at the results

 Is this the exercise you’re missing out on for ultimate glute goals?
 I tested it out to see

-As a standalone bodyweight exercise, the fire hydrant won’t really have much impact on the shape and size of your butt.
-It certainly didn’t do anything for mine.
+As a bodyweight exercise, the fire hydrant won’t have much impact on the shape and size of your butt; It didn’t do anything for mine.
 In fact, walking up a hill several times would probably do more for me.
-Doing 50 fire hydrants is great before a glute-based workout to wake up the muscles in preparation for weighted exercises; activation is super important before any workout.

 Fire hydrants challenge: my verdict

-In a nutshell, don’t bother.
+Don’t bother with this challenge.
 Seriously, if you want to grow or shape your glutes, get down to the gym, lift some weights, eat plenty of good food and be patient.
-That is how you’ll elicit glute growth.
-Or, use ankle weights to make the exercise a little more resistance-based and perhaps follow it up with another glute-based exercise.
+That is how you achieve glute growth.
+Or, use ankle weights to make the exercise more resistance-based and perhaps follow it up with another glute exercise.

-Meanwhile,you can also incorporate fire hydrants as an activation exercise, to wake up the glutes before a weighted workout.
-Do the move slowly, while engaging the core and back and keeping the torso still.
-Activation, like I mentioned, is incredibly important before a lower body workout, so don’t skimp on it.
+You can also incorporate fire hydrants as an activation exercise, to wake up your glutes before a weighted workout.
+Do the move slowly, while engaging the core and back and keeping your torso still.
+Activation is important to get the most out of a lower-body workout, so don’t skip it.

 Lucy is a freelance journalist specializing in health, fitness and lifestyle.
 She was previously the Health and Fitness Editor across various women's magazines, including Woman&Home, Woman and Woman’s Own as well as Editor of Feel Good You.
 She has also previously written for titles including Now, Look, Cosmopolitan, GQ, Red and The Sun.